TITLE Associate Director, Facilities Management

 5. Assists in evaluating the condition of all University buildings and facilities by working with the Director in conducting audits of the facilities to document their current condition and compliance with life safety and building codes, advises the Director of the status of existing University facilities regarding life safety requirements, and makes recommendations for corrective action of unsafe conditions in the physical plant.

-6. Assists in developing plans and budgets for necessary repairs and renovations of University buildings and facilities by working with the Director in analyzing the data from periodic facilities audits, understanding the impact of repairs and/or renovations on existing mechanical, electrical, structural, and related systems, and recommending the appropriate priorities for repairs and renovations.
+6. Assists in developing plans and budgets for necessary repairs and renovations of University buildings and facilities by working with the Director in analyzing the data from periodic facilities audits, understanding the impact of repairs and/or renovations on existing mechanical, electrical, building envelope, structural, and related systems, and recommending the appropriate priorities for repairs and renovations.

 7. Manages the Work Management Center by coordinating the timely and appropriate response by the departmental operating units to requests for both emergency and routine work orders and ensuring the Work Management Center achieves and maintains a high level of customer service.